craig-warren/python_novice/index.md

 This course
 - is an introduction to programming in Python for people with little or no previous programming experience
-- is aimed at Civil Engineers: using the analysis of XXXXXX data as a motivating example
+- is aimed at Civil Engineers: using the analysis of hydrology data as a motivating example
 - references the Jupyter Notebook, but can be taught using a regular Python interpreter as well
 - uses Python 3 rather than Python 2